 - Backfill the staff vacancy on the floor

-- Classroom learning is less effective than Practice Models targeted, relevant, and directly helpful to the job at hand
+- Classroom learning is less effective than competency training that is targeted, relevant, and directly helpful to the job at hand

 - Classroom training is often too broad in focus or happens ahead of time/out of context